VT-HEC Instructors, Presenters and Consultants

 Since growing up in a family where both his parents were educators, Michael is always eager to learn and has a hard time not reading educational blogs and articles around the clock.
 He lives in central Vermont with his wife, two daughters, a dog and one very grumpy cat.

-renda is an instructor in the VT-HEC Early Childhood Licensing Program and has been an early childhood educator for 31 years, 16 of those years as an early childhood special educator.
+renda is an instructor in the VT-HEC Early Childhood Licensing Program and has been an early childhood educator for over 30 years, 16 of those years as an early childhood special educator.
 She a classroom teacher and Preschool Coordinator at the Family Center of Washington County, a Montpelier EEE co-teacher, and most recently an itinerant EEE teacher for the Montpelier Public Schools.
 Brenda received a BA in Early Childhood Studies (1983) and an MEd. in ECSE (1998) from The University of Vermont.
 In 2012, she began teaching coursework, leading workshops, and mentoring new EEE staff in the Montpelier area as a way of building linkages, and supporting collaboration and ongoing professional development with people coming into the field.

 rlyn Bruccoli is the Librarian and Technology Integration Specialist at East Montpelier Elementary School.
 Her love of dinosaurs, anthropology, and children led her to pursue a Master’s of Science in Education at Bank Street College with a concentration in museum education.
 After working for the American Museum of Natural History’s National Center for Science Literacy, Education, and Technology, Arlyn joined the VT Dept. of Education as the Technology Integration Specialist.
 She still loves dinosaurs, but has found that being a librarian and technology integrationist allows her to explore EVERYTHING through the intersection of library resources, robotics, and the curiosities of elementary school students.